Pat Hanna

-George Patrick "Pat" Hanna (born 18 March 1888 in Whitianga, New Zealand – 24 October 1973 in Ampthill, Bedfordshire, England) was a New Zealand-born film producer, he was a soldier of the First World War who entertained post-war audiences with the stage show Diggers, that was adapted to a film of the same title in 1931.
+George Patrick "Pat" Hanna (born 18 March 1888 – 24 October 1973) was a New Zealand-born film producer.
+A soldier of the First World War, he entertained post-war audiences with the stage show Diggers, which was adapted for a film of the same title in 1931.

 Biography

 Hanna was born to Patrick Hanna, a hotelkeeper from Downpatrick, Northern Ireland and an Australian born mother Mary Jane, Hanna's talent for art led him to a signwriting apprenticeship and cartooning for a Wellington, New Zealand newspaper.
 He enlisted at the start of the First World War as a private in the New Zealand Expeditionary Force where he participated in the Occupation of German Samoa.

 In 1916 he joined the Otago Infantry Regiment where he was sent to Egypt, then France and Belgium.
 He was commissioned a second lieutenant in December 1916 and was promoted to lieutenant in December 1917.
 His expertise with hand grenades led him to be appointed a Bombing Officer.

 Lt Hanna remained in the Army of Occupation following the Armistice becoming Entertainment Officer forming No 1 Entertainment Unit.
 His orders were to "organise entertainment, lay on laughter unlimited and rollicking relaxation".
 Hanna set up a concert party called "The Diggers" where he was the director, chief writer and performer.
 The Diggers toured in Germany, France and England.
 During this time he invented a scaled down version of badminton called "Batinton" that was played with bats on a smaller court.

 Hanna posed for Jack Cato's photograph The Spirit of Anzac.